gunja-prasanth/rtl-design-practice/README.md

 ## 🔹 Day-4: Subtractors (Combinational Circuits)

 This section covers the design and verification of subtractor circuits using Verilog HDL.
-Subtractors are fundamental arithmetic blocks used in ALUs and processors.
+Subtractors are the fundamental arithmetic blocks used in ALUs and processors.

 ### 📁 RTL Modules
 Location: `combinational/subtractors/`